railsuser2014/openobject-doc-book-en/5/5_15_Manufacturing/5_15_Manufacturing_production.rst

 .. note:: Sales Bills of Materials

     In some software this is named a Sales Bill of Materials.
-    In Open ERP the term assembly is used because the effect of the bill of materials is visible not only in sales but also elsewhere, for example in the intermediate manufactured products.
+    In OpenERP the term assembly is used because the effect of the bill of materials is visible not only in sales but also elsewhere, for example in the intermediate manufactured products.

 Assembly bills of materials enable you to define assemblies that will be sold directly.
 These